 After you have identified the RADIUS server and defined the RADIUS authentication key, you must define method lists for RADIUS authentication.
 Because RADIUS authentication is facilitated through AAA, you must enter the aaa authentication command, specifying RADIUS as the authentication method.
-For more information about the two commands, see Authentication Configuration.
+For more information, refer to the chapter "Configuring Authentication."